JamieHuang28/NanoNonlinearOptimizationSolver/README.md

 # Nonlinear-Optimization Solver
-This small project show how onlinear-Optimization works in hunderds lines of code.
+This small project show how onlinear-Optimization works with only hunderds lines of code.